-The alternative DBH minimum harvest criteria used in the adjusted LiDAR-based inventory is sensitive (15.7%) in the short-term and moderately sensitive (5.7%) in the mid-term.
-Applying 95% culmination MAI as minimum harvest age in the adjusted LiDAR-based inventory also delivers the same short-term timber harvest impact (15.8%), but with more mid-term sensitivity (8.1%).
+- The alternative DBH minimum harvest criteria used in the adjusted LiDAR-based inventory is sensitive (15.7%) in the short-term and moderately sensitive (5.7%) in the mid-term.
+When forest cover inventory is used, the alternative DBH minimum harvest criteria improve the overall timber supply for the entire planning horizon, but more in the short-term (11.6%) than the mid-term (6.1%) and the long-term (1.3). - Applying 95% culmination MAI as minimum harvest age in the adjusted LiDAR-based inventory also delivers the same short-term timber harvest impact (15.8%), but with more mid-term sensitivity (8.1%).
 Changing the harvest to even flow will provide a flat line harvest level.
 This lowers the short-term timber harvest impact from 15.8% to 4.5%, but it improves the mid-term harvest impact from 8.1% to 9.8%.